Resources

 Testicular Pain is a condition characterised by discomfort in one or both of the testes that has been linked to many different causes.

 The testicles or testes are the male reproductive organs.
-They are a pair of oval-shaped structures that are present outside the abdomen in a sac called the scrotum.
+They are oval-shaped structures outside the abdomen in a sac called the scrotum.
 The main function of the testes is to produce testosterone (the male sex hormone) and sperm required for reproduction.

-Depending on the duration of pain, it can be acute (short duration since onset) or chronic (long-standing).
-Depending on the cause, the pain can be sharp or dull in nature.
+Pain can be acute (short duration since onset) or chronic (long-standing).
+Depending on the cause, the pain can be sharp or dull.

 Here are some of the commonly associated symptoms seen in people with Testicular Pain:

 2. Radiating pain: TP can radiate down the leg(s) and to the back.
-Sometimes it is associated with pain in another region that radiates into the scrotum (example, kidney stones).
+Sometimes, it is associated with pain in another region that radiates into the scrotum (for example, kidney stones).

-3. Urinary issues: TP can be associated with difficulty in passing urine, burning sensation on passing urine, decreased urine output, poor urinary stream, dribbling of urine, and feeling of incomplete voiding.
-Sometimes, there may be blood or pus in the urine.
+3. Urinary issues: TP can be associated with difficulty passing urine, a burning sensation when passing urine, decreased urine output, poor urinary stream, dribbling of urine, and a feeling of incomplete voiding.
+Sometimes, blood or pus may be present in the urine.

 4. Local bruising: This can be seen in some cases of injury to the testicular region.

-6. Vomiting: Nausea and vomiting are commonly associated constitutional symptoms that are seen with many different causes of TP like infections and kidney stones.
+6. Vomiting: Nausea and vomiting are commonly associated constitutional symptoms with many different causes of TP, like infections and kidney stones.

-As the treatment of TP varies widely depending on the cause, both have been discussed together in this section.
+The treatment of TP varies widely depending on the cause, and both have been discussed in this section.
 Some of the most common causes of Testicular Pain are listed here.

 1. Local injury

-The treatment for pain that occurs due to trauma mainly involves the following.
+The pain treatment that occurs due to trauma mainly involves the following:

 • Rest